MArhamAA1422/b6-learning/react/react.dev.md

 - Don’t read or write `ref.current` during rendering.
 If some information is needed during rendering, use state instead. **Since React doesn’t know when ref.current changes**.

+## Synchronizing with Effects
+In development, React will immediately run and clean up your Effect one extra time.
+This ensures that you don’t forget to implement the cleanup function.

+Effects let you specify side effects that are caused by rendering itself, rather than by a particular event.

+### Effect vs Event
+Sending a message in the chat is an event because it is directly caused by the user clicking a specific button.
+However, setting up a server connection is an Effect because it should happen no matter which interaction caused the component to appear.